writethedocs/www/docs/conf/eu/2015/schedule.md

 If you're still in town after the conference, join us for a closing meetup to unwind and wrap up the conference.
-The meetup is hosted by our friends from [Elastic][elastic], and will include drinks, snacks, and an introduction to Elastic by [Karel Minařík](https://twitter.com/karmiq).
+The meetup is hosted by our friends from [Elastic][elastic], and will include drinks, snacks, and an informal introduction to Elastic by [Karel Minařík](https://twitter.com/karmiq).

 <table>
   <tr>